 The West Yorkshire R&D team seeks to share findings of research studies.
-Study teams looking to share their research findings can contact us to discuss ways of sharing research findings with commissioners and member practices.
+Study teams looking to share their research findings can contact us to discuss ways of sharing research findings with member practices.
 We have established a repository where end of study reports, research outputs or links to published articles can be shared and accessed.

 To discuss possible topics for learning events, or to share your research findings, please get in touch.

 It is important that the findings of research are shared, as: healthcare practice moves forward through the use of research findings; commissioners use robust research evidence to support their commissioning decisions; research participants often value receiving the results of research they've been involved in as this recognises the importance of their contribution; other researchers can use research findings to inform their own research studies; and published research contributes to the growing body of knowledge which can be accessed by academics, clinicians, students, commissioners, or anyone with an interest in research.
 It is also important to share research findings even if nothing significant was discovered as this can prevent researchers from duplicating studies in the future.

 Dissemination can take many forms.
 The most traditional is a published journal article.
 Journals will usually have a website which gives instructions on submitting.
 Many research funders require research findings to be published in an open access publication.

 You can also contact the press with any key findings, in particular in ‘hot topic’ areas.
 For advice on writing a press release see here.

 You may want to promote a finding or an article via social media, or via a research specific social media platform e.g. ResearchGate.